jespervandijk/mermaid-class-diagram-generator/docs/aggregates-root-interface.md

-## Get Aggregates Using an Interface
+## Find Aggregate Roots by Interface
 This example uses the `ImplementsGenericInterface` extension method to gather classes that implement a generic interface, like `IAggregate<T>`.
 This is useful when your aggregates implement a common interface.
 By passing only the classes implementing `IAggregate<T>` to the generator, recursive scanning will include any related types automatically (e.g., `Wheels`), giving you a full diagram of the aggregate structure without needing to specify each component explicitly.